Redundant? Your 5 Step Action Plan – How To Turn A Job Loss Into An Opportunity. Survive and Thrive!

 Find out the answers, go speak to people.
 Investigate grants, look into retraining options, get your house valued.
 This is the time to take action.

-Do something positive so you feel in control of your life now and in the future.
+Do something positive so you gain control of your life.

 5. ACTION STATIONS